 Fax: (212) 966-6395

 Please request letters of recommendation from two individuals with whom you have worked professionally.
 Please submit the name and e-mail address of your recommenders within the online application.
 Recommenders will receive an e-mail inviting him/her to submit their recommendations online.
-If your recommender does not have online access, complete this recommendation form (DOWNLOAD THE RECOMMENDATION FORM) and return it along with their letter of recommendation to the Augsburg Graduate Admissions Office.

 Please upload your current résumé to the online application or e-mail it to email@example.com